uen/search-and-rescue/README.md

 # Search and Rescue
 Programming 'things' assignment.
-A GUI and Zumo robot code to navigate cooridors and search rooms, and then return home anonymously.
+A GUI and Zumo robot code to navigate cooridors and search rooms, and then return home autonomously.

 ---